-Pont de Sully bridge in Paris
+Paris Pont de Sully bridge in France

 Upstream of the Ile Saint Louis at the eastern tip of the island there were once two footbridges going over the River Seine, with one being called the Passerelle Damiette going to the right bank, and the other bridge was called the Passerelle de Constantine that went to the left bank.